-MEA101 MEDICAL ASSISTING CLINICAL I 3 Cr.
-Hrs.
+MEA101 MEDICAL ASSISTING CLINICAL I

 This course is designed to provide the basic knowledge assisting physicians, or medical office staff with medical exam room preparation, routine patient examination preparation, as well as assisting with basic clinical procedures and in office diagnostic testing.
-(1+4) S

-Co requisites: BIO150, MEA105 3 Cr.
+Co requisites: BIO150, MEA105

+MEA105 MICROBIOLOGY FOR MEDICAL 2 Cr.
 Hrs.

-MEA105 MICROBIOLOGY FOR MEDICAL ASSISTANTS
+ASSISTANTS

 This course is designed to introduce common medical laboratory procedures.
-It involves the study fo the interactions between microbes adn humans and the practice of handling medically important microbes, blood and body fluids.
+It involves the study of the interactions between microbes and humans and the practice of handling medically important microbes, blood and body fluids.
 Practical experiences include aseptic techniques in the collecting, handling, and testing of specimens.

-Pre-requisites: HS Biology or BIO101
+Prerequisites: HS Biology or BIO101